You want smart political talk without the meltdowns?

 I mean, it's important to the people who are working these cases.

-Remember, there were a lot of FBI agents on the ground during this time that were investigating uh the Clinton server uh case at the time before Comey shut down the investigation, and they were infuriated when he did.
+Remember, there were a lot of FBI agents on the ground during this time that were investigating the Clinton server case at the time before Comey shut down the investigation, and they were infuriated when he did.

-So thankfully, this is not about the entire bureau.
+So thankfully, this is not about the entire Bureau.

 I don't know if you saw my tweets about Comey last night.